Isotopes celebrate 11-millionth fan to attend baseball game

-He says he had hopes of seeing a home run, and the Isotopes play well.
+He said he had hopes of seeing a home run, and the Isotopes play well.

 “Just hoping the Isotopes can win,” Allen said.

-Little did he know, he would be celebrated as the eleven-millionth fan to ever attend an Isotopes game since the franchise was created back in 2003.
+Little did he know, he would be celebrated as the 11-millionth fan to ever attend an Isotopes game since the franchise was created back in 2003.

 “The little guy, Jaiden, was so shocked, he had no clue what was going on,” said John Traub, general manager of the Isotopes.